 While it wasn’t one of my favorite anime, it was one that was very popular with my generation.
 And it was a lot of fun to create a costume for.
 It also made for a perfect group costume with friends!
 To make it more unique to us, and because we can, we decided to gender-bend our characters.

-Oh what fun was had in the process of creating this costume!
-Not that you can tell, but I created some...enhancements...in my character's costume with an age old trick (the trick is: wear a push-up bra with another bra over it...it's like ...inception bra...), along with cutting my t-shirt in half to create more an hourglass silhouette (that and our "Mansty" didn't really feel like showing too much skin, so one of us had to do it.) to my "athletic" (cough*stickstraight*cough) body type.
+Oh, what fun was had in the process of creating this costume!
+Not that you can tell, but I created some…enhancements…in my character’s costume with an age old trick.
+The trick is: wear a push-up bra with another bra over it.
+It’s like inception bra.
+I also cut my t-shirt in half to create an hourglass silhouette for my “athletic” build.
+Well, that and our “Mansty” didn’t really feel like showing too much skin, so one of us had to do it.

-A few people asked to take a picture of my group, I had two requests for hugs, and one cosplayer ran up to me to tell me I was a beautiful person, and just thought I should know that, before disappearing into the crowd (I shouted thank you and proceeded to walk around the rest of the day with a goofy smile on my face).
+A few people asked to take a picture of my group, multiple knew my character’s gender-bent version, and two requested hugs.
+And one cosplayer ran up to me to tell me I was a beautiful person, and “just thought I should know” before disappearing into the crowd.
+I shouted thank you and proceeded to walk around the rest of the day with a goofy smile on my face.

 …IN THE MIDDLE of October.

 All right, it was just flurries, but STILL!
 40 degrees when everyone in your group is wearing t-shirts is not ideal for taking photos outside.
 Needless to say, I’m glad I found a pair of pants for this costume.
 Though the crop top wasn’t doing me any favors.
 I think our sheer drive to get pancakes after we took pictures is what got us through the biting wind.
 Considering the unexpected weather, our shots turned out pretty well!

 A HUGE thank you to Gypsysaint Cosplay for inviting me along and suggesting the idea.
 I really appreciate your letting me join your little group for the day.